Global is the New Local

 You will likely be selling your product over the internet, and there are many channels to choose from.
 If you are selecting a global marketplace, start by looking into the advertising capabilities of the platform.
 If you are selling on a website, see what the competition is for keywords in search engine advertising, and choose a platform to build campaigns on.
 Finally, make sure you understand the dynamics of the culture you are advertising to.
 Many SMBs are finding that western-style advertising is not fitting for other cultures.

 Examine Your Business System

 If your business is currently running on an entry-level or mid-level accounting system, it’s likely time for an upgrade before starting global sales.
-Accounting systems developed as recent as seven years ago likely won’t have the capabilities your business requires to successfully expand.
+Accounting systems developed as recently as seven years ago likely won’t have the capabilities your business requires to successfully expand.
 As a result, failing to upgrade will put your business at risk.
 Additionally, expensive add-ons and/or traditional on-premise solutions will try and fool you.
-In order to be successful, business are needing to be connected and capable at all times—let alone accessible anywhere, anytime—and only modern all-in-one systems can do this.
+In order to be successful, businesses are needing to be connected and capable at all times—let alone accessible anywhere, anytime—and only modern all-in-one systems can do this.

 Things to Avoid with Global Sales